zukunft/zukunft.com/docs/llm/pending.md

 add the sample word to the view edit view as well ('word' url parameter of the old controller, the term used to simulate how the view looks with real data), see the view add view section above

 remove the now unreachable legacy view designer code: web/view/view.php and web/view/view_exe.php contain a nearly identical private linked_components() (a DRY violation) plus dsp_edit(), which were only called by http_old/view_add.php and http_old/view_edit.php.
 Their remaining buttons link to api::DSP_COMPONENT_LINK / DSP_COMPONENT_ADD, i.e. to controllers that are also already retired to /http_old, so these links are dead.
 Remove dsp_edit / linked_components (and the DSP_COMPONENT_* consts in shared/api.php) once the component list is part of the view edit view.
-The same applies to view::dsp_navbar_html (only used if html_base::UI_USE_BOOTSTRAP is false) and to view::selector_page, which is only called by the legacy http/view_select.php
+The same applies to view::dsp_navbar_html (only used if html_base::UI_USE_BOOTSTRAP is false) and to view::selector_page and view::dsp_navbar_no_view, which have no caller at all since http_old/view_select.php is retired

 remove the dead class web/user/user_display_old.php: it is only included by src/test/php/utils/test_base.php, is never instantiated, uses rest_ctrl without importing it (so it would fail if it were called) and links to controllers that are retired (view_edit.php, value_edit.php, user_triple.php, user_value.php, user_formula_link.php)